44 Gorgeous Grey Gemstones & Crystals with Photos

 grey topaz

 Grey topaz, a variety of the mineral topaz, exhibits greyish tones.
-It's associated with mental clarity and communication, aiding in expressing thoughts and ideas.
+It's associated with mental clarity and communication, aiding the expression of thoughts and ideas.

 dravite

 Grey tourmaline, often referred to as dravite, is a brownish-grey to black variety of tourmaline.
-It's used for grounding and balancing energies, especially during challenging times.
+As a gray tourmaline, it is considered a weighty grounding stone, known for its protective qualities and its ability to absorb electromagnetic frequencies (EMFs).
+It’s used for grounding and balancing energies, especially during challenging times.

 grey vesuvianite